ge-high-assurance/VERDICT/docs/README.md

 subprocess or it can run a Docker image called gehighassurance/verdict in a temporary container.

-## 1. Install OSATE and our VERDICT front-end plugin
+## 1. Install OSATE and our VERDICT plugin

 Front-end **prerequisites**